-- between 40% and 80% in bonds.
-The Fund can obtain exposure to investment grade bonds denominated in Pounds Sterling issued by companies, supranationals and other non-sovereign entities as well as bonds issued by the UK Government; - between 20% and 50% in shares in companies which are, at the time of purchase, listed.
+- between 60% and 90% in bonds.
+The Fund can obtain exposure to bonds (typically denominated in or, at the time of purchase, Hedged to Pounds Sterling) issued by companies, supranationals and other non-sovereign entities as well as bonds issued by the UK Government.
+Up to 15% of the Fund may be exposed to bonds which are, at the time of purchase, sub-investment grade; - between 10% and 30% in shares in companies which are, at the time of purchase, listed.
 These comprise direct investment in shares or equity related securities (i.e. other investments whose value is related to shares); and - up to 10% in cash.